Writing VCR Provider Spec Tests

 Updating the VCR cassettes

 Now that you have your specs recorded, what happens if you want to collect something new?
-Like you now want to start fetching floating IPs or Cloud Volumes?
+For example, if you now want to start fetching floating IPs or Cloud Volumes?

 It is simple to re-record your VCR cassette, simply remove the file then rerun the specs against the same environment: